Flooger25/DnD_Wiki/Locations/Land/commodian_isles.md

 # Commodian Isles

-The Commodian Isles are a collection of islands in the heart of the south eastern sea.
+The Commodian Isles are a collection of islands in the heart of the [South Eastern Sea](../Planes/pulchra.md#south-eastern-corner).

 | Basic Information | |
 | - | - |